srobo/competition-simulator/README.md

 Within the IDE, there are a few different panels:

 - In the centre of your screen is the 3D simulated view of the arena
-- On the left is a tree heirarchy of all elements in this "world"
+- On the left is a tree hierarchy of all elements in this "world"
 - At the bottom is your console
 - At the top are your general controls which include the time controls.
 Press the centre play button to run the simulation at normal speed.